catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  05:30:11.774311 IP 10.0.0.4 > 224.0.0.18: VRRPv2, Advertisement, vrid 1, prio 100, authtype simple, intvl 1s, length 20
  05:30:12.775156 IP 10.0.0.4 > 224.0.0.18: VRRPv2, Advertisement, vrid 1, prio 100, authtype simple, intvl 1s, length 20

-At this point we have successfully setup Keepalived with automatic failover between instances.
-If this is all that you require for your setup so you can stop here.
+At this point you have successfully set up Keepalived with automatic failover between instances.
+If this is all that you require for your setup, you can stop here.

 Resource Cleanup
 ================

-At this point many people will want to cleanup the OpenStack resources we have been using in this tutorial.
+At this point many people will want to clean up the OpenStack resources you have been using in this tutorial.
 Running the following commands should remove all networks, routers, ports, security groups and instances.
-Note that the order you delete resources is important.
+Note that the order in which you delete resources is important.

 .. code-block:: bash